ethereum/pm/AllCoreDevs-CL-Meetings/Call_104.md

 **Danny**
 Yeah, I'd love some engineering input here or on that PR to know that if others see similar issues and similar gains here.
 It's 3249 on consensus specs.
 I certainly understand the motivation.
 But you all would know better.
 The pain.
 Okay, if you haven't taken a look at that and have an opinion, please do and leave a comment.
 Okay, other than that, discussion points.

-I believe Guilm has joined us.
+I believe Guillaume has joined us.
 There is the verge.
 Verkle stateless spec graphed up in the consensus specs as a PR spin up.
 A little bit more than a month.
 Just been a little bit of review but you know once he goes a quick walk here to let us know what's on this feature.

 **Etan**
 You're muted.

-**Gballet**
+**Guillaume**
 Okay.
 Yeah, so just one identity to make a very quick introduction.
 So there's that PR that's called this number.
 Yeah, 3230.
 And the idea is very simple.
 You just add to the execution payload you add a field execution witness.
 And this is a structure that is described further down the documents.
 So we don't have to go through every single field.
 But basically, yeah, well, one of them, one of the points of bringing that up today was to get your attention on this.
 But also, there's a couple of questions I wanted to raise.
 And one of them was that both the execution payload and the execution payload header have the entire structure.
 And this structure can be fairly big.
 So I wanted to figure out what the opinion was should the header contain the entire witness or not.
 If not, I suppose with the witness would be transferred a different way through a different type of message.

 **Danny**
 And how big?

-**Gballet**
+**Guillaume**
  Well, I mean, it's in JSON, it's like an array of values, of three values.
 I didn't get exact numbers.
 So we just, by the way, I wanted to say we just relaunch Calstinem with this format today.
 Like a couple, a couple of hours ago.
 So I didn't, I didn't get exact numbers.
 I can, I can share that a bit after the call.
 But we're talking about an array with a thousand entries.

 **Danny**